 $15,691; NSF Rapid Response Research (RAPID)

-Principal Investigator: Holli Frey, professor and chair of geology; Co-Principal Investigator: Matthew Manon, lecturer in geology
+Principal Investigator: Holli Frey, professor and chair of geosciences; Co-Principal Investigator: Matthew Manon, lecturer in geosciences

 RAPID: The effusive to explosive transition of La Soufrière, St. Vincent: Insights from petrology and hygrometry

 The on-going eruption of La Soufrière, St. Vincent provides a unique opportunity to understand and evaluate a volcanic event as it occurs and evolves.
 After exhibiting no volcanic activity since 1979, a lava dome began extruding from the summit crater of La Soufrière in late December 2020, and on April 9, 2021, the eruptive style transitioned to an explosive phase.
 The transition was abrupt and it is unclear what mechanism triggered the ash venting phase that has severely impacted St. Vincent and surrounding areas.
 Using various petrologic tools, the PIs will test the hypothesis that the magmatic system was not degassing, leading to a buildup of volatiles which eventually triggered the eruption, and assess the likelihood of similar behavior in the future.
 This effort will be useful as the eruption continues to be monitored.